vcwebio/conteco.controlplane.base/conteco/assets/CURRENT-WORK-LIST.md

 ### Modeco Base module

 Bring friendly names into conteco.module.* delivering a modeco.base.* that is ready for use.
+Modules should only container a single instance per container type, and the new naming scheme then allows for cloning under this new name scheme.
 The friendly names are there for a reason, having meaning.
 Within modeco, there should be a facility to clone part of the module (multiple instances of), e.g. for multinode setup.